powsybl/powsybl-tutorials/metrix/src/main/README.md

      }
     }

-parades file to take into account.
+- Remove group N_G from adjustable groups

+- Resume topological parades

+- Run Metrix and observe the actions taken by Metrix on the groups

 #### Results and Analysis:

-Once SE_G's group is raised to Pmax, Metrix has no other group available to compensate for the decrease in the group of the SO post.
-He cuts then 35MW of consumption at SE.
+Once SE_G's ggeneration is raised to Pmax, There is no more available production to compensate for the decrease in the group of the SO post.
+Therefore, Metrix cuts 35MW of consumption at SE.

 | Result           | T01              | T02    | T03      |